 If you’re shopping for a new policy, be sure to ask potential insurers which discounts they provide, and to which coverages they apply.
 That way you can choose the company that has the most discounts that match your particular situation.

 If you are taking a driver improvement course for a discount, check with your car insurance carrier or state department of motor vehicles (if the discount is state-mandated) for a list of approved course providers.
 Otherwise you may not get the discount you seek.

-Mature (older) driver discount: 5 percent to 15 percent
+Mature (older) driver discount: Typically less than 5 percent, but can reach 15 percent